christiangoran/child-personality-quiz/TESTING.md

 Warning: "The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype."

-* Fix: I did extensive investigation about this warnings, it seems to typically occurs when you loop through an object using a for...in loop without checking whether the object has its own property or the inherited property from its prototype.
+* I did extensive investigation about this warnings, it seems to typically occurs when you loop through an object using a for...in loop without checking whether the object has its own property or the inherited property from its prototype.

     //To fix this issue, I used the hasOwnProperty method to check whether the property belongs to the object or its prototype.